Hoimar/Planet-Generator/README.md

         * [ ] rivers
     * [ ] more detail on ground level: vegetation, rocks, etc. using instancing
     * [ ] allow generator to output not just straight to geometry but also to heightmaps, values, etc. for offline use
-    * [ ] allow building terrain from procedural generation but also from heightmaps, values etc.
+    * [ ] allow building terrain from different inputs like procedural noise but also heightmaps, values, files, etc.
+    * [ ] allow mixing of inputs, see also "editor integration" (e.g. heightmap and noise)
 * [ ] documentation
     * [x] installing the addon
     * [ ] basic usage